 - dash of salt and pepper

-This recipe with its basic ingredients taste amazing, but don’t be afraid to mix this recipe up.
-Add 1 cup of precooked ground beef, crumbled sausage or bacon to the mix.
-Wrap with bacon, prosciutto or pancetta once the pepper are stuffed and dipped into the crumbs.
-Add and variation of your favourite herbs and spices to the mix.
-Try adding roasted garlic, fennel, blackened red pepper pieces, and crumbled sausage.
+This recipe with its basic ingredients taste amazing, but don’t be afraid to mix this recipe up, spicy chopped seitan, or crumbled tempeh bacon .
+Add a variation of your favourite herbs and spices to the mix.
+Try adding roasted garlic, fennel, and blackened red pepper pieces.
 They were delicious.
 Use your imagination and your pantry.
+I’ve shown that you can use a store bought vegan cheese like Daiya shredded chedder and mix in with the cashew cream base and plant based cheesy sauce

-In a medium-sized bowl whip the cream cheese until smooth.
-Add the chili powder, salt and pepper, and shredded cheddar cheese and gently mix in until incorporated.
+In a medium-sized bowl whip the cashew cream cheese until smooth.
+Add the chili powder, salt and pepper, and Plant based cheese sauce and gently mix in until incorporated.
 Wash the peppers and slice in half lengthwiseUse a paring knife or a melon baller (I find it’s easier to use) to aid in removing the seeds and white membrane.
-Try to keep the stem attached to the pepper, for no reason other than it looks awesome for presentation.Use a paper towel to wipe out moisture and remove any excess seeds that remainUsing a 1 tablespoon ice cream scoop or a spoon add a tablespoon or more of the cream cheese mix into the pepper pressing in until slightly rounded.
-Press the cheese into the pepper with the back of your spoonDon’t worry about being perfect
+Try to keep the stem attached to the pepper, for no reason other than it looks awesome for presentation.Use a paper towel to wipe out moisture and remove any excess seeds that remainUsing a 1 tablespoon ice cream scoop or a spoon add a tablespoon or more of the cheesy mix into the pepper pressing in until slightly rounded.
+Press the cheesy blend into the pepper with the back of your spoonDon’t worry about being perfect

 Add the breadcrumbs to a small bowl and add the chili spice, salt and pepper.
 Stir to combine.
-Keeping the stem attached helps with filling and coating the cheese in the bread crumbsPress the pepper (cheese side down) into the bowl of breadcrumbs until all the cheese is coated.
+Keeping the stem attached helps with filling and coating the cheesy blend in the bread crumbsPress the pepper (cheese side down) into the bowl of breadcrumbs until completely coated.

 Gently shake off any excess crumbs.

 All set to place the peppers cheese side up on a baking sheet and place in preheated 350° oven for 22-25 minutes and bake until golden.
 Keep an eye on them in the last 5 minutes as you don’t want all the cheese to bubble out of the pepper.
-If this is happening the peppers are finished.I like to serve baked stuffed peppers with salsa and sour cream placed in small ramekins on a platter.
-When serving on individually, place 1-4 peppers per plate and add a small amount (2-3tsp) of salsa and sour cream neatly to the side or in a small dip/sauce cup.
+If this is happening the peppers are finished.I like to serve baked stuffed peppers with salsa and non dairy yogurt (I prefer silk plain coconut) placed in small ramekins on a platter.
+When serving on individually, place 1-4 peppers per plate and add a small amount (2-3tsp) of salsa and plain non dairy yogurt neatly to the side or in a small dip/sauce cup.

 These peppers are freezable, the peppers will be as tasty and delicious but the pepper won’t be as crisp as if they would have been if baked fresh.